bekkopen/provisioning-workshop/README.md

 =====================

 Provision this:
+- An app user 'devops', with:
+    * 'devops123' as password
-- An app user 'devops', with a home directory and /bin/bash as the default shell
+    * a home directory
+    * /bin/bash as the default shell